-You've got 15 days to spare, so what's next?
-How about an unforgettable Latin American adventure that includes Peru, Bolivia, Chile, and even a dash of Argentina?
+You've got 22 days to spare, so what's next?
+How about an unforgettable Latin American adventure that includes Peru, Bolivia and Chile?
 This trip combines buzzing cities, out of this world nature, local experiences, some of the worlds most iconic sights, and of course a whole bunch of new friends to share it all with.

 A new day, a new country – let’s do this!
 Steeped in Spanish colonialism yet buzzing with modern metro vibes, Lima is sure to ignite your love for Peru.
 Spend your morning marvelling at lavishly decorated churches and an underground tunnel cemetery overflowing with bones or catacombs, then hit the Barranco district this afternoon to get a feel for its bohemian ambiance.
 A stroll over the Bridge of Sighs is also a must.
 And of course no trip to Lima is complete without devouring at least one portion of ceviche – it’s a pretty massive deal in the city.
 Round off the day watching the sun set over the Pacific, most likely with a pisco sour in hand…